ubco-W2022T2-data301/project-group-group31/final_report_group31.md

 ## Conclusion

-Through this project we were able to determine that the vast majority of NHL prospects come from either Canada or the USA, through teams such as (insert Chase's teams here).
+Through this project we were able to determine that the vast majority of NHL prospects come from either Canada or the USA, through teams such as the USNDT and the London Knights.
 However, recently other countries such as Sweden, Finland and Russia have been rapidly improving the number of prospects they product through leagues such as Liiga or the SHL.
 As well as this, we were able to determine that the Buffalo Sabres have had the best history in their drafting, even though they haven't drafted as many individaul stars as teams like the Pittsburgh Penguins.